-PROJECT: CROSSING BORDERS: ARTISTS FROM THE MIDDLE EAST & LATIN AMERICA
+PROJECT: CROSSING BORDERS: ARTISTS FROM THE MIDDLE EAST & THE AMERICAS

 Ilan Averbuch immigrated to the U.S. in 1978.
 He is a graduate with MFA from Hunter College and BFA from the School of Visual Arts, NY, and now lives and works in New York City.
 His cultural heritage and experiences are well incorporated into his creative thinking through historical legends, ancient art from his birth place Israel and new life in America “The path to art, isolation and impatience as a creative force, how the landscape around you creates your artistic palette” Averbuch said.
 The process of his work is by doing a drawing of an idea, then building small or large sculptures by using old and new materials, such as stone, steel, concrete, wood, aluminum and proposes for commissioned monumental sculptures.
 Work Samples

 José Bedia born in La Havana, Cuba and graduated with honors from the ISA , Instituto Superior de Arte de la Habana, Cuba.
 He was a pioneer of the radical transformation of Cuban Art that inaugurated the Exhibition Volume 1, which Bedia was integral part of it.
 His passion for the primal Amerindians complemented his anthropological studies on Afro-Transatlantic cultures.
 He traveled to Angola as part of the International Cultural Brigades who supported the struggle of the Angolan-Cuban War against Namibia and South Africa.
 This contact with the mother continent and the war increased his interest about the African roots of American culture.
 This interest took him to visit countries such as Peru, Mexico, Haiti, Dominican Rep., Puerto Rico, Zambia, Botswana, Kenya, and Tanzania.
 After residing in Mexico he moved to Miami Florida, where he currently lives and works.
 Work Samples